folkforms/markdown-to-x/docs/mappings.md

 The mappings are an optional set of inputs designed to convert your data from one form to another.

-In our automated browser test example we want to map `steps` to a new attribute called `codeSteps`.
-For reference, below is the current state of our in-memory data:
+In our automated browser test example we want to map the `steps` attribute to a new attribute called `codeSteps`.
+For reference, this is the current state of our in-memory object:

 ```
 {
   title: "Test logging in",
   description: [
-    "Test that when we log in we go to the user home page."
+    "Test that when we log in we are brought to the user page."
   ],
   steps: [
     "Go to homepage",
     "Click the Log in button",
     "Log in as bob/bobspassword",
-    "Verify that the user home page loads"
+    "Verify that the user page loads"
   ]
 }
 ```

-If this is our mappings document:
+This is our mappings document:

 ```
 {